Cynthia-mbesa/alx-system_engineering-devops/0x00-shell_basics/README.md

  The long format. this script Display current directory contents in a long format Hidden files. this script Display current directory contents, including hidden files (starting with .).
 Use the long format I love numbers. this script Display current directory contents.
 Long format, with user and group IDs displayed numerically,And hidden files
+ Welcome. this script creates a directory named my_first_directory in the /tmp/ directory